clesleycode/intro-data-science/Intro to Data Science.md

 #### 3.1.2 Reinforcement Learning

 Using this algorithm, the machine is trained to make specific decisions.
 It works this way: the machine is exposed to an environment where it trains itself continually using trial and error.
 This machine learns from past experience and tries to capture the best possible knowledge to make accurate business decisions.
-Example of Reinforcement Learning: Markov Decision Process
+Example of Reinforcement Learning: Markov Decision Process.

+### 3.2 Data

+As a data scientist, knowing the different forms data takes is highly important.

+#### 3.2.1 Training vs Test Data

+When it comes time to train your classifier or model, you're going to need to split your data into <b>testing</b> and <b>training</b> data.

+Typically, the majority of your data will go towards your training data, while only 10-25% of your data will go towards testing.
+It's important to note there is no overlap between the two.
+Should you have overlap or use all your training data for testing, your accuracy results will be wrong.
+Any classifier that's tested on the data it's training is obviously going to do very well since it will have observed those results before, so the accuracy will be high, but wrongly so.

+#### 3.2.2 Open Data

+What's open data, you ask?
+Simple, it's data that's freely  for anyone to use!
+Some examples include things you might have already heard of, like APIs, online zip files, or by scraping data!

+You might be wondering where this data comes from - well, it can come from a variety of sources, but some common ones include large tech companies like Facebook, Google, Instagram.
+Others include large institutions, like the US government!
+Otherwise, you can find tons of data from all sorts of organizations and individuals.

+### 3.3 Overfitting vs Underfitting

+In section 3.2.1, we mentioned the concept of overfitting your data.
+The concept of overfitting refers to creating a model that doesn't generalize to your model.
+In other words, if your model overfits your data, that means it's learned your data <i>too</i> much - it's essentially memorized it.
+This might not seem like it would be a problem at first, but a model that's just "memorized" your data is one that's going to perform poorly on new, unobserved data.

+Underfitting, on the other hand, is when your model is <i>too</i> generalized to your data.
+This model will also perform poorly on new unobserved data.
+This usually means we should increase the number of considered features, which will expand the hypothesis space.

 ## 4.0 Tackling a Data Problem